Dean151/Advent-of-code-2021/README.md

 Not all special cases will always be treated by the code, so it may not work for any input.

-Some special attention will be addressed regarding performances, I'll try to solve each day in less than 5 computing seconds!
+Some special attention will be addressed regarding performances, I'll try to solve each day in less than a computing seconds!

 ## Puzzle solutions so far